API Reference

 TimeseriesUtilities.times — Method

-Returns the time indices of x.
+times(x)Get time coordinate of x.

 TimeseriesUtilities.tmask! — Method